wang-yulei/wang-yulei.github.io/pages/1_homepage.md

 His research interests include space-air-ground integrated networks, semantic communication and stochastic geometry.

-<br> Dr. Wang is seeking **2–3 self-motivated master's students** per year to join his research group.
+<br> Dr. Wang is seeking **2–3 self-motivated master’s students** per year to join his research group.
 The admission requirements are:
 * Accepted into the College of Electronics and Information Engineering and Telecommunication Engineering program.
 * Strong mathematical background and programming skills (Python/Matlab/C++ preferred).
 * Passion for research, independent problem-solving, and collaborative work.

-Interested candidates are welcomed to contact him with your resume/CV for further discussion.
+Interested candidates are welcomed to contact him with resume/CV for further discussion.
 Looking forward to collaborating with bright and driven students!

 <!--<br> **Email:** <wangyuleinihao@126.com> -->
 &emsp;